More on Antidepressants

 Marked differences exist between the SSRIs with regard to effects on specific CYP enzymes and, thus, the likelihood of clinically important pharmacokinetic drug-drug interactions.

-The potency of the SSRIs as inhibitors of the metabolism of the P450-P2-D6 varies and is reported in descending order of potency as paroxetine, fluoxetine, sertraline, citalopram, and fluvoxamine.
+Paroxetine is the most potent inhibitor of the cytochrome P450 2D6 enzyme of all antidepressants34.
 Fluoxetine and paroxetine are more likely to cause P450 drug interactions than citalopram and sertraline, particularly in combination with medications metabolized by or inhibiting the cytochrome P450 2D6 isoenzyme (e.g., certain antidepressants, phenothiazines, antipsychotics, type IC antiarrhythmics).

 Drug interactions with clinical consequences usually involve combinations of an SSRI with other psychotropics, especially monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants, clozapine, lithium, methadone, etc. The interaction between MAOIs and SSRIs is the most important drug interaction limiting SSRI use.
 This combination may lead to the development of a hyperserotonergic syndrome consisting of excitement, diaphoresis, rigidity, hyperthermia, tachycardia, hypertension, and possibly death.
 The severity of this interaction necessitates at least 5 week washout when switching a patient from fluoxetine to an MAOI to allow complete elimination of the fluoxetine.
 At least 14 days should be allowed after stopping citalopram, escitalopram, paroxetine or sertraline before starting an MAOI.
 This difference in washout time between fluoxetine and citalopram, escitalopram, paroxetine and sertraline when switching from an SSRI to an MAOI is one of the key differences between SSRIs.